MostafaNafie/MostafaNafie/README.md

 - ⚡ Fun fact: ...
 -->

-- 👨🏻‍💻 Currently working on revolutionizing public transport globaly @[Swvl](https://www.swvl.com/) 🚐.
+- 👨🏻‍💻 Currently working on revolutionizing public transport globally @[Swvl](https://www.swvl.com/) 🚐.
 - ✉️ Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/mostafanafie/).
 - 🔖 For more details checkout my [Resume](https://nafie.herokuapp.com/resume.html).
 - 📒 Also you can check my [Blog](https://nafie.herokuapp.com/) where I am sharing my thoughts and learnings about different topics.